 From games to $mart Quests to printables, we are constantly creating Money Mammal-themed banking activities for kids.
 These entertain and engage children early (elementary school or before) with topics aimed to provide financial education for kids.
 I think we’re long past the idea that kids are going to read long lines of text on a screen about a topic that can be pretty darn dull without a singing monkey, of course.

 So whether your kids are already Money Mammals or you’re a teacher or other professional looking for a program with banking activities for kids (or even apps for kids) that can make an impact in your community, we have something for you.
 A word of caution, though.
 Some of this stuff can be pretty addicting.
+Watch some clips of The Money Mammals on our site to see what I mean.

 Here are a few simple ideas: